DocMX/User-Management-System/Architecture_and_TDD.md

 -The use of JWT, since I have only used laravel/sanctum -Vuetify is something I'm still learning, I installed and mounted it globally on the frontend but I mostly use TailWind.css -in my .env file I used an old email to test sending these for authentication and avoid the cors failure by Laravel.
+-TDD is a new approach that I would like to learn, I don't have much experience in this methodology but I want to continue learning.

 ### Conclusions
 The combination of a well-defined architecture and the practice of TDD has been fundamental for this project.
 It has allowed me to develop a robust and scalable application, with a high level of reliability and maintainability.